Polk County, Minnesota

 Polk County is a county in the northwestern part of the U.S. state of Minnesota.
-Its population was 31,192 at the 2020 census.
-Its county seat is Crookston, and the largest community is East Grand Forks.
+The population was 31,192 at the 2020 census, and was estimated to be 30,413 in 2024.
+The county seat is Crookston and the largest city is East Grand Forks.

 Polk County is part of the Grand Forks, ND-MN metropolitan statistical area.

 History

 In one of its early acts as a state entity, the Minnesota Legislature created the county on July 20, 1858, but did not organize it at that time.
 The county was named for the 11th president of the United States, James Knox Polk, who signed the congressional act that organized the Minnesota Territory.
 The county was organized in 1872 and 1873, with the newly settled community of Crookston as the county seat.